brickbots/qmk_firmware/keyboards/uno/keymaps/brickbots/readme.md

 Once unlocked, you can cycle between as many username/password combos as you have setup, each represented by a color defined along with the information in secrets.h.
 Tap to cycle through them, once you have the one you want, long-press (300ms) to select.
+You'll see a flash and the color will get brighter.
 Once selected, a single tap will send the username, and a double tap the password.
 A long-press will get you back to username/password selection.